atyryshkina/algorithm-performance-analysis/howto2.md

     - session id
     - history id

-[Description of bioinformatics algorithms.
-They are typically run on a large strands of dna... the human genome is 4 giga bytes.. some take a long time.. some take a short time.. provide a number on how much traffic the galaxy project gets a day and how this has increased over the past]
+[Description of bioinformatics algorithms, and the server that they run on.]

 #### Distribution of the Data

 Typically, machine learning algorithms, such as, random forests and neural networks prefer to use data with a normal distribution.
 The distribution of runtimes and filesizes in the Galaxy dataset are highly skewed.
-The distribution of filesizes and runtimes for a tool called bwa mem version 0.7.15.1 can be seen below.
-I will be using bew mem as an example for the rest of this paper.
+The distribution for a tool called BWA (version 0.7.15.1) can be seen below.

 ![alt text](images/runtimes3.png)

 ![alt text](images/filesize_bwamem.png)

 In this project, we address this skewness by doing a log transform on the data.
 We use numpy's log transformer numpy.log1p which transforms the data by log(1+x)